ozyurtf/cpu-scheduler/README.md

 Okay, we explained the producer-consumer problem, brought a new method (sleep() and wakeup() operations) to prevent multiple processes to access to their critical regions at the same time.
 But there is still some issue.

-In the producer-consumer problem above, the access to the count variable is not constrained.
-And as a result of this, we may encounter with a race condition.
+In the producer-consumer problem above, **the access to the count variable is not constrained**.
+And as a result of this, **we may encounter with a race condition.**

 ## Fatal Race Condition

 For instance, let's assume that the buffer is empty and the consumer reads the count variable as 0.
 At that moment, consumer starts sleeping.
 Then let's say that a scheduler starts running the producer.
 Producer produces an item and inserts it into the buffer, increments the value of the count from 0 to 1, and lastly **wakes up the consumer** which is technically **not sleeping**.

-In another case, let's say that count value equals to 1 and consumer begins running its codes.
-It will first remove an item from the buffer since count is not 0.
-Then it will decrease the value of count from 1 to 0, and consume the item without waking up the producer since the buffer was not full before extracting the item from it.
+In another case, **let's say that count value equals to 1** and **consumer begins running its codes**. **It will first remove an item from the buffer** since count is not 0.
+Then it will **decrease the value of count from 1 to 0**, and **consume the item without waking up the producer** since the buffer was not full before extracting the item from it.

-So, after consuming the item, the consumer will start the loop again.
-At that moment, count value equals to 0.
-That's why the consumer will sleep.
-Sooner or later, the producer will produce items and fill the whole buffer.
-At that moment, consumer has already been sleeping and since the buffer is full, the producer will sleep as well and they will both sleep forever.
+So, **after consuming the item**, **the consumer will start the loop again**.
+At that moment, **count value equals to 0**. **That's why the consumer will sleep.**

+Sooner or later, **the producer will produce items and fill the whole buffer** while the consumer is sleeping.
+At that moment, **consumer has already been sleeping and since the buffer is full, the producer will sleep as well and they will both sleep forever**.

 The main issue in these two scenarios is that the wakeup() call that is sent to a process that is not sleeping is lost.

-So we can develop a new mechanism in that allows multiple processes to access to the shared resources simultaneously on the basis shared resource.
+So we need to develop a new mechanism that allows multiple processes to access to the shared resources simultaneously **on the basis of some shared resource**.
 We call this mechanism **semaphores**.

 ## Semaphores